 It may be this habit of comparison and research which explains why certain affiliate types have flourished in the region.
-Like many global affiliate markets, incentive-based propositions such as voucher code and cashback sites have made impressive inroads into the industry and have been popular with online shoppers, eager for a saving or deal.
+Like many global affiliate markets, incentive-based propositions such as coupon and cashback sites have made impressive inroads into the industry and have been popular with online shoppers, eager for a saving or deal.
 However, what is perhaps specific to the Benelux region, and particularly the Netherlands, is the success and development of comparison websites.

 This is a phenomenon best exemplified by the annual frenzy for health insurance that takes place for many Dutch citizens between Christmas and New Year, when the deadline for changing provider expires.
 Although healthcare provision is supplied by the government, since 2006 its management has been undertaken by private health insurance companies.
 These companies compete fiercely for new customers, meaning that as the end-of-year deadline approaches there is always a flurry of activity as people compare prices to see who can offer them the best deal.
 Comparison websites such as Independer.nl and Zorgwijzer.nl have thrived in this environment.
-With over €400m spent by health insurance providers advertising policies in 2014, and over 85% of that budget being focused on just November and December, it's clear to see the invaluable role that such affiliate sites can play in the market.6
+With almost \$500m spent by health insurance providers advertising policies in 2014, and over 85% of that budget being focused on just November and December, it's clear to see the invaluable role that such affiliate sites can play in the market.6 and effective.

-High quality product feeds are an essential factor if such affiliate models are going to succeed, providing site users with the most up-to-date and comprehensive product information available.
-As such, it is perhaps no surprise to note that the product feeds supplied by advertisers and affiliate networks in the region to their affiliate partners are particularly advanced and effective.
 Looking at the number of commissions derived specifically from product feeds supplied by advertisers in the Benelux region as a proportion of overall affiliate commissions suggests this rate to be just over 10%.
 In comparison with other global Awin territories this is a clear regional outlier.

+High quality product feeds are an essential factor if such affiliate models are going to succeed, providing site users with the most up-to-date and comprehensive product information available.
+As such, it is perhaps no surprise to note that the product feeds supplied by advertisers and affiliate networks in the region to their affiliate partners are particularly advanced